Skip To Main Content

 Attendance Guidelines

-Beaver Lake Middle School adheres by all Issaquah School District’s Attendance Policies and Procedures, as seen in the General Information section of this handbook.
+Beaver Lake Middle School adheres by all Issaquah School District’s Attendance Policies and Procedures.
 It is important to regularly reference these policies.

 It is the responsibility of the students to: